 The population of the City of Victor Harbor Council area is approximately 15,200 residents.
 At any given time it is estimated that 2,000 or more additional visitors are residing in our community as tourists or people frequenting their holiday home.
 At peak tourist season from December to February the population grows to almost 30,000.

-The major employers in the region are in health and community services, primary production, retail, hospitality and tourism, construction and building, education, light manufacturing and business services. and As the regional centre for the southern Fleurieu Peninsula Victor Harbor provides a broad range of retail, commercial and public service facilities.
+The main areas of employment in the region are in health and community services, primary production, retail, hospitality and tourism, construction and building, education, light manufacturing and business services.
+As the regional centre for the Southern Fleurieu Peninsula, Victor Harbor provides a broad range of retail, commercial and public service facilities.

-The Victor Harbor Council covers an area of 38,648 hectares and shares boundaries with Yankalilla and Alexandrina Councils.
+The City of Victor Harbor covers an area of 38,648 hectares and shares boundaries with Yankalilla and Alexandrina Councils.
 The City is located 80 kilometres south of Adelaide on the shores of Encounter Bay.

 Local natural attractions include Granite Island, Rosetta Head (The Bluff), surf beaches, whale watching and penguin colonies.
 In addition, there are a number of developed attractions including the Horse Drawn Tram to Granite Island, the South Australian Whale Centre, Encounter Coast Discovery Centre, the Cockle Train, Urimbirra Wildlife Park, Nangawooka Flora Reserve and the Dunes Mini Golf Park.

-For detailed statistical analysis check out the Victor Harbor Council Profile page.
+For detailed statistical analysis check out the City of Victor Harbor Profile page.

 Video Call Now